Haivision/srt/docs/build-win.md

 #### 2.1.3.
 Install LibreSSL

-`LibreSSL` has header files that are compatible with OpenSSL, `cmake` can use it like OpenSSL with little configuration.
+LibreSSL has header files that are compatible with OpenSSL, CMake can use it like OpenSSL with little configuration.
 The source code and binaries can be downloaded from here: [link](https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/).

-Since there have been no new Windows builds since 2.6.0, you must build a new version yourself.
-LibreSSL comes with `cmake` build system support.
+Since there are no recent Windows builds, the only option is to build a new version from sources.
+LibreSSL comes with CMake build system support.
 Use the `CMAKE_INSTALL_PREFIX` variable to specify the directory that will contain the LibreSSL headers and libraries.

 ### 2.2.
 Threading Library